mindspore-ai/docs/docs/mindformers/docs/source_en/advanced_development/performance_optimization.md

 * **IO Bottleneck**: Thousands of cards accessing shared storage to read data at the same time.
 The storage pressure is too high to catch up with the training speed, resulting in performance fluctuations;
 * **Large Vocabulary List Memory Bottleneck**: The vocab_size of the custom hyperparameter is on the large side, causing the embedding and lm_head structures to take up too much memory;
 * **Unmasked Communication Bottleneck**: With the mp parallel count set to 8, the communication volume is relatively high and more unmasked communication occurs;
-* **To Much bubbles**: The PP stage slices reach 16, while micro_batch_num is limited to 16 by the gbs, so that there are too many bubbles in the pipeline flow;
+* **Too Many Bubbles**: The PP stage slices reach 16, while micro_batch_num is limited to 16 by the gbs, so that there are too many bubbles in the pipeline flow;
 * **Load Imbalance Between Stages**: stage 0 and stage 1 memory consumption is too high and the load balancing policy needs to be adjusted.

 **Optimization methods**: